UtrechtUniversity/yoda/docs/design/processes/publication-process.md

 	- Bail

 **Step 8:** Create Landing Page
-- Use CombiXml to generate landing page
+- Use CombiJSON to generate landing page
 - Add landing page path to state
 - On failure:
 	- Flag package with unrecoverable failure